 Public Speaking Course – Part 3

 The solution to creating a well-organised speech or presentation is to keep the audience in mind.
 The speaker must start with something that will capture their attention and give them a definite idea of your topic.

 - The longer a speech goes on, the harder it is to sustain the attention of your audience.

 - Organisational Methods

-- It’s important to realise that most people will be able to remember only a few key points from a presentation.
-Don’t overwhelm the audience with facts that they will disregard as soon as they walk out the door.
-Focus on a few key points.
+- It’s important to realise that most individuals will only remember a few key points from a presentation.

 - Classifying and Categorising

 - Categorising information is one way that individuals make sense of complicated topics.